kndang/Cybersecurity-Portfolio/AWS-Securing-Data-in-S3-Buckets/README.md

 # 🔐☁️ Securing Data in AWS S3 Buckets

-This project walks through the process of launching and securing an Amazon EC2 instance.
-It covers key areas like setting up security groups, managing SSH access with key pairs, hardening the instance, and configuring basic monitoring with CloudWatch.

-## 🎯 Overview

 This project walks through securing an Amazon S3 bucket, a widely used cloud storage service.
 It covers the core steps for protecting stored data: creating a private bucket, enabling versioning, applying server-side encryption, managing access through policies, and configuring logging for audit purposes.

 ## 🔧 Tools & Skills